-Transfers to enable an entity to acquire or construct a nonfinancial asset to be controlled by the entity (paragraphs 15-17)
+Transfers to enable an entity to acquire or construct a recognisable non-financial asset to be controlled by the entity (paragraphs 15-17)

-IE6 Examples 9 and 10 illustrate the requirements in AASB 10XX regarding a transfer to enable an entity to acquire or construct a non-financial asset to be controlled by the entity, and when revenue is recognised.
+Examples 9 and 10 illustrate the requirements in AASB 1058 regarding a transfer of a financial asset to enable an entity to acquire or construct a recognisable non-financial asset to be controlled by the entity, and when revenue is recognised.
+Example 11 illustrates a transfer to enable an entity to develop a non-financial asset that cannot be recognised under Australian Accounting Standards, and hence does not meet the criteria for the accounting for transfers of financial assets set out in paragraphs 15-17.

-Example 9-Cash grant for the construction of an asset - income recognised over time
+Example 9-Cash grant for the construction of a recognisable asset - income recognised over time